-- F. Employee's supervisor must approve use of personal vehicles on County business in advance of any such use. - G. Employees who are authorized and required to use their personal vehicles on County business will be reimbursed per mile at the authorized county rate. - IX.
-DRIVING POLICY IMPLEMENTATION.
 The driving record (MVR) of all Perry County employees holding a position as of January 2016, in which driving is an essential function of their job will be reviewed upon implementation of the Perry County Driving Guidelines.
 Any employee with 4 or more accumulated points or 2 or more occurrences on the MVR shall be required to attend a Defensive Driving Course.
-The Defensive Driving Course will be scheduled during working hours at no cost to the employee. - X. MISCELLANEOUS. - A. Parking tickets, moving violations, and other fines received while operating a vehicle are the responsibility of the driver. - B. Report theft of or from a vehicle to the law enforcement agency with jurisdiction for investigation. - C. The use of tobacco products is prohibited in all county-owned or leased vehicles.
+The Defensive Driving Course will be scheduled during working hours at no cost to the employee.